HtmlUnit/htmlunit-blog/_posts/2024-11-17-calm-after-the-release.md

 After that I spend some time on the Document.createElement() function.
 There is a clear specification for valid element names.
 But guess what the browsers are doing...
 Finally I gave up and did a simple hack based on unicode isLetter() to implement something that is similar to the browsers.
-But now I'm trapped in the java-unicode-support trap.
+And then I'm trapped in the java-unicode-support trap.
 The tests are passing only if you use the rigth jdk (mean the matching unicode support).
 What a ....

-As a real highligh I attended the [50.TAV](https://fg-tav.gi.de/veranstaltung/50-tav).
+As a real highlight I attended the [50.TAV](https://fg-tav.gi.de/veranstaltung/50-tav).
 Two really inspiring days!

-And finally the Chrom/Edge 131 update is done.
+Finally the Chrome/Edge 131 update is done also.

-Stay tuned
+What a calm week - stay tuned

 RBRi